modonnell1220/C--_Compiler/README.md

 cp4 is the intermediate code generation. each project is built on the previous.

-Test file contains text files to be used tests for cp4.py each file shoudl state whether the file should pass or be rejected by the program
+Test file contains text files to be used tests for cp3.py and cp4.py. each file should state whether the file should pass or be rejected by the program